aaronc/fschema/README.md

 ### Regex
 The `re-matches` constraint factory function can be used to match strings against regular expressions.
-(Note: the `string?` validator is called implicity when `re-matches` is used.)
+(Note: the `string?` constraint is invoked implicity when `re-matches` is used.)

 ```clojure
 user> ((c/re-matches #"a.\*z") "abx")